 Reasons for Procedure

-General anesthesia is used for a surgery or a procedure that would make you uncomfortable if you were awake.
-The medications will help to:
+General anesthesia is used for a surgery or a procedure that would be uncomfortable if you were awake.
+The medicine will help to:

 What to Expect

 Prior to Procedure

 You will meet with a specialist before surgery.
 They will ask about overall health and any previous reaction to anesthesia.
 It is also important they know about any medicine that you are taking.

 Food and drink may need to be avoided starting the night before the surgery.